 Dr. Hasseler holds a Ph.D. from Northwestern University's School of Education and Social Policy, an M.A. in Special Education from the University of South Dakota, and a B.S. in Elementary and Special Education from Calvin College.
 She is also a graduate of the Harvard Institute for Educational Management, the Council of Independent Colleges Executive Leadership Academy, the American Council on Education National Leadership Forum, and the Association of American Colleges and Universities Greater Expectations Institute on Leadership.

 An active and engaged participant in the community, Dr. Hasseler serves as a member of the NCAA Division III President’s Council, the Council of Independent Colleges NetVUE Advisory Council, the Park National Bank (EAS) Board of Directors, the APCU Board of Directors, the Ohio Foundation of Independent Colleges, the Ohio Campus Compact, the Zanesville Museum of Art, and the Wilds Advisory Committee.
 She also belongs to the Zanesville Noon International Rotary Club.

 She is married to neuropsychologist Kenneth Hasseler, who also earned his Ph.D. from Northwestern University.
-They enjoy the visual and performing arts, athletics, hiking, biking, exploring the architecture and geography of new places, and spending time with their son Jon, daughter-in-law Mallory, grandson Lewis, their daughter Kaitlin, and son-in-law Peter, and their very friendly labrador Rowan.
+They enjoy the visual and performing arts, athletics, hiking, biking, exploring the architecture and geography of new places, and spending time with their son Jon, daughter-in-law Mallory, grandsons Lewis and William, their daughter Kaitlin, and son-in-law Peter, and their very friendly labrador Rowan.